top of page

 Back to School Tips: Defeat Procrastination

-Your deadline is approaching and your focus is diverted from your work to miscellaneous activities such as checking email, social media, watching videos, and browsing through blogs and forums.
-Despite knowing you should be working, you just don't want to.
+Your deadline is approaching, and your focus is diverted from your work to miscellaneous activities such as checking email and social media, watching videos, and browsing through blogs and forums.
+Despite knowing you should be working, you don't want to.

 Procrastination is a well-known phenomenon.
 We procrastinate by wasting our free time and delaying important tasks until they're too late.
-Panic and regret over not getting started earlier intensifies.
+Panic and regret over not getting started earlier intensify.

 Below are some steps on how to avoid procrastinating: